jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

 This section provides functions for adding, reading and modifying nodes.
 Nodes are used to define coordinates (unknowns to the static system and degrees of freedom if constraints are not present).
-Nodes can provide various types of coordinates for second/first order differential equations (ODE2/ODE1), algebraic equations (AE) and for data (history) variables -- which are not providing unknowns in the nonlinear solver but will be solved in an additional nonlinear iteration for e.g. contact, friction or plasticity.
+Nodes can provide various types of coordinates for second/first order differential equations (ODE2/ODE1), algebraic equations (AE) and for data (history) variables -- which are not providing unknowns in the nonlinear solver but will be solved in an additional nonlinear iteration for e.g., contact, friction or plasticity.

 .. code-block:: python
    :linenos: